Omikron BASIC 3.01 (rough english version)

 Trigonometry ( → .fr)

-RAD sets back in radian mode (by default)
+RAD radian mode (default)

 PI returns PI (double precision: 3.1415926535897932...)

-Omikron knows the main trigonometrical functions:
+Omikron knows the main trigonometrical functions (you should know them if you need them):

 SIN - COS - TAN - COT - SEC - COSEC - - ARCSIN - ARCCOS - ARCTAN (ou ATN) - ARCCOT